Kodriboh/Bjornstad-Endrborinn/README.md

 </pre>

 Please note that Bjornstad begins its search for templates in the <code>resources/templates</code>
 directory, subdirectories may be used.
 This separates templates and views into distinct locations.
+It is recommended to name your template files with the extension <code>.php.twig</code> for PHP files or <code>.html.twig</code> for HTML files.

 #### Twig